interaction-lab/BlossomNav/README.md

 ```
 python app.py
 ```
 Below is an image of the app's user interface.
 You can press Start to start recording and teleoperating the robot using our joystick.
 Pressing the stop button will stop the recording and terminate teleoperation.
-After hitting stop, you will be prompted on where to save the video recording. **We recommend saving the mp4 into the **data** folder**.
+After hitting stop, you will be prompted on where to save the video recording. **We recommend saving the mp4 into the **data** folder.
 The commands from the joystick will be saved as a txt to the directory specified at ```teleop_dir``` in ```config.yaml```.
 User Interface                                |  Save Screen :--------------------------------------------:|:------------------------------------------------------------:
 ![Alt text](./_README/gui.png?raw=true "GUI") |  ![Alt text](./_README/savescreen.png?raw=true "Save Screen")